saucelabs/sauce-school/googlecodelabs_publish.md

 ```
 > This is a VERY important tool for `gsutil`.
 Without `crcmod`, Google is not able to verify object integrity.
 For more details please refer to this doc: [CRC32 and Installing crcmod](https://cloud.google.com/storage/docs/gsutil/addlhelp/CRC32CandInstallingcrcmod)

 4. Build the website using `gulp.js`.
-You must specify the `codelabs-dir`, otherwise you may not see your modules in the site: (_Note that you must commit first_)
+You must specify the `codelabs-dir`, otherwise you may not see your modules in the site: (_Note that you must commit (delete file in site/codelabs?) first_)
 ```sh
 npm run gulp -- dist --codelabs-dir=codelabs
 ```